garrettgman/garrettgman.github.io/draft.md

 ## Why do Data Science?

-Experimental science
-Data science is logistically easier
-Experimental science: hypothesis -> observation
-Data science: observation -> hypothesis
-Non-causal relationships/prediction
-So much data!
-Other benefits as we will see.
-Data science makes it more simple to reason about a complex universe.
-I will highlight differences between experimental science and data science throughout the book.
-Experimental science provides a very useful way to understand data science because the experimental method is so widely known.

-Data science complements experimental science and is an essential tool in a scientist's tool kit.
-Data science is good at doing the things experimental science is poor at (and poor at doing the things that experimental science is good at).
-However, data science requires a different way of thinking than experimental science.
-If you are familiar with experimental science, but not data science, there is one large difference you should be aware of.
-Proof.

 When most people think of science they think of experimental science, a very popular method for discovering natural laws.

+Like data scientists, experimental scientists use a simple strategy to discover natural laws with observations.
 To conduct experimental science, you employ a method that follows these general steps:

 1. *Formulate a hypothesis* about a natural law.
 Experimental science does not suggest how to formulate a hypothesis.
 An idea may occur to you as you familiarize yourself with the subject.